moltenform/scite-with-python/src/dloadwin_src.md

 `nmake -f scite.mak`

+A few plugins require Python 2.7 to be installed on your computer, but they aren't necessary in most situations.

 everything is now compiled, you can run

 `"C:\path\scite-with-python\scite-with-python\src\scite\scite\bin\SciTE.exe"`

-to start SciTE (it does require x86 Python 2.7 to be installed, though).
+to start SciTE.

 <p>&nbsp;</p><a href="../README.md" style="color:black; text-decoration:underline">Back</a>